Java design pattern Command

 }

-The Baterka class represents a Receiver and contains the methods that will be called when the commands are executed.
+The Torch class represents a receiver and contains the methods that are called when the commands are executed.

 package designpatterns;